joshua-hub/multi-agentic/README.md

 2. Message is sent to the middle container with persona settings
 3. Middle container constructs a prompt and sends it to Ollama
 4. Ollama generates a response which is returned to the frontend
-5. User reviews, potentially edits, and approves the response (or auto-response triggers if enabled)
+5. User reviews, potentially edits, and approves the response
 6. Edited response is sent back to the middle container
 7. Process repeats with roles reversed